 After the screenings, outstanding movies and individuals were presented with prizes and golden video cameras.

 Senior Douglas Emerson, who walked away with three awards, credits Miller with his positive experience in the school's film program.
 "Miller, he taught me everything I know about film.
-He's my mentor, he's my teacher."

 The film program has also benefited from recent improvements in technology.